More time for Trident and JV partners ‘to realise the full oil and gas potential’ of block offshore Equatorial Guinea

-Panoro Energy, one of the partners in the block, informed on Monday that the Ministry of Mines and Hydrocarbons of Equatorial Guinea and the JV partners for Block G have agreed to a material time extension of the PSC – covering both the producing Ceiba and Okume Complex fields in shallow and deep water in the Rio Muni basin – until 31 December 2040.
+Panoro Energy, one of the partners in the block, informed on Monday that the Ministry of Mines and Hydrocarbons of Equatorial Guinea and the JV partners for Block G had agreed to a material time extension of the PSC – covering both the producing Ceiba and Okume Complex fields in shallow and deep water in the Rio Muni basin – until 31 December 2040.

 Trident Energy is the operator of Block G with a 40.375 per cent working interest while Kosmos Energy holds a 40.375 per cent stake and GEPetrol the remaining 5.0 per cent interest.

 John Hamilton, CEO of Panoro, commented: “Upon entering the Block G joint venture we had always identified an upside in extending the PSC expiry dates to realise the full potential in the Ceiba and Okume fields.”

 Panoro confirmed that prior to the extension the PSC expiry date for the Ceiba field was in 2029 and for the Okume Complex field in 2034.
 Panoro expects that its net 2P reserves will increase by 2 to 3 million barrels as a result of this PSC extension.

 “The extension substantially increases Panoro’s net 2P reserves in Block G and creates the time in which to unlock the material resources we believe to be present.
 We look forward to working with the Ministry and our Joint Venture partners to responsibly invest and further develop Block G to realise the full oil and gas potential of the block over the next 18 years,” added Hamilton.